pglen/pyedpro/README.md

   PyEdPro remembers a lot about the editing session.
 Loaded files, cursor positions, fonts, font size, colors, search strings, goto numbers, undo / redo info, window positions ... and more.

- This is all stored in the directory ~/.PyEdPro.
+ This is all stored in the ~/.PyEdPro directory.
 You may safely delete that directory to start PyEdPro with no memory of what has been done.

+ PyEdPro also keeps a stack of original files in the ~/PyEdPro/data directory.
+The file path is treated as a name hash, so it is a flat list.
+For example this file is known to the PyEdPro hash function as '754ad753_.
+Under this hash name there are a multitude of items.
+The original file, the numbered backups (from _1 to _9, circular) the undo file, redo file, the auto save (.sav) file, the backup file ).bak) from this session start ... and more.
+The way to find the file's hash is to switch buffers and the current buffer's hash is displayed on the status line.

   Starting PyEdPro with no command line arguments will put you back to the previous session, exactly where you left off.